 Section 3-27a of the General Statutes allows the Connecticut Lottery Corporation to deposit excess funds with the Treasurer in such fund or funds of the State as is considered appropriate.
 Excess funds represent the amount in cash accounts not immediately needed to meet current operating requirements.
-The "Concentrator" account, as described above, is evaluated weekly and available cash is invested with the Treasurer of the State of Connecticut in a short-term investment fund that offers a greater return on investment than its bank.
-Deposits with the State Treasurer's Short Term Investment Fund (STIF) were \$18,403,547 as of June 30, 2005.
+The "Concentrator" account, as described above, is evaluated weekly and available cash is invested with the Treasurer of the State of Connecticut in a short-term investment fund that offers a greater return on investment than the Corporation's bank.
+Deposits with the State Treasurer's Short Term Investment Fund (STIF) totaled \$13,086,110 as of June 30, 2006.

 The Connecticut Lottery Corporation transfers net income to the Connecticut General Fund on a weekly basis.
-Such transfers are based upon sales revenue less the cost of game prizes, retailer commissions, and operational and administrative costs.
-Transfers to the General Fund from operations were \$268,515,000 for the fiscal year ended June 30, 2005.
+Such transfers are based upon sales revenue less the cost of game prizes, retailer commissions and operational and administrative costs.
+Transfers to the General Fund from operations totaled \$284,865,000 for the fiscal year ended June 30, 2006.

 The Connecticut Lottery Corporation incurs long-term liabilities as the result of game prizes that are paid out in the form of periodic payments.
-In order to meet those future obligations, the Corporation purchases annuities from insurance companies.
+In order to meet those future obligations, the

+Corporation purchases annuities from insurance companies.
 This debt represents remaining periodic payments owed to Lotto and Instant game winners.
 Annuity contracts and related liabilities are reported at their discounted present value in the Financial Statements of the Corporation.
 Since the inception of the lump sum payout option for prize winners, in 1997, the trend among prize winners has been to choose the lump sum option instead of the annuity option.
 In turn, the Corporation's long-term liabilities have been decreasing as annuity payments made to winners have decreased (thus decreasing the Corporation's annuity investment purchases).
-This has contributed to a decrease of the annuities outstanding from \$334,568,087, for the fiscal year ended June 30, 2004, to \$288,893,856 for the fiscal year ended June 30, 2005.
+This has contributed to a decrease of the annuities outstanding from \$288,893,856, for the fiscal year ended June 30, 2005, to \$256,711,694 for the fiscal year ended June 30, 2006.

-Connecticut Lottery Corporation employees are considered employees of the State of

-Connecticut per Section 12-802, subsection (e), of the General Statutes and are covered under the State Employees Retirement System.
+Connecticut Lottery Corporation employees are considered employees of the State of Connecticut per Section 12-802, subsection (e), of the General Statutes and are covered under the State Employees Retirement System.
 The Corporation's payroll is processed through a direct link with the State's automated payroll system.
 That system produces reports on the amount of salaries and fringe benefit costs incurred during the previous biweekly period.
 An amount equal to the costs incurred for salaries and fringe benefits is wire transferred by the Corporation into a State of Connecticut Treasurer's Account to cover those costs.
-The operating expenses for salaries and benefits were \$11,190,196 for the fiscal year ended June 30, 2005.
+The operating expenses for salaries and benefits were \$12,640,863 for the fiscal year ended June 30, 2006.